 To all of you who know me, thanks for reading.
 For those of you who don’t, here is a little bit about me:

 I love puppets.
 I love theatre.
+I love shadows.
 I love China.
 Put all of those together and you get Chinese shadow puppetry.
-It’s the culmination of my three passions – and, of course – so much more.
+It’s the culmination of my many passions – and, of course – so much more.
 The craft itself warrants study, but the people behind the craft is what makes this journey worth taking.

-My fieldwork in China began with a summer apprenticeship in 2008 and in 2011 I completed a Fulbright Fellowship, traveling through 7 provinces working with the last of the shadow masters.
-I’m currently in my fourth year of a five year Interdisciplinary PhD in the Humanities to research Chinese shadow puppetry further at Concordia University in Montreal.
-Currently, I am conducting more fieldwork in China on a Joint PhD Research Fellowship from the Confucius Institute.
-I might regret saying this, but so far I’m having a ball.
-When I’m not hunting puppets and their troupes in China or busy writing papers, I am a theatre/puppet maker and designer based in Minneapolis, MN and Montreal, Canada.
+My fieldwork in China began with a summer apprenticeship in 2008 and in 2011 I completed a Fulbright Fellowship, traveling through seven provinces working with the last of the shadow masters.
+I’m currently finishing up my dissertation in the Interdisciplinary PhD in the Humanities program (Concordia University in Montreal), which examines the current theories and methods of safeguarding shadow puppetry in China.
+When I’m not hunting puppets and their troupes in China or busy writing papers, I am a theatre/puppet maker and designer based in Toronto, Canada.
 I lecture, teach and disseminate what I find whenever possible, as the research becomes more valuable the more it’s shared.

 Please do pass on this blog to anyone and everyone who might find it fun and educational.
 I welcome any questions or comments and am always looking for ways to improve what gets reported on these pages.